MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-secure-users.md

 ## Resources to train your users

-The security recommendations provided here make it much harder for cyber attackers to gain access to your environment.
-As the one responsible for the integrity of the network, your front line is the members of the org who use the systems regularly.
-The tradeoff is your users need to be aware of how to work within and maintain a more secure environment.
-Training these front-line users in proper safeguarding and maintenance of the network plays a big part in overall security.
-We understand a little extra patience is required, but it's worth it to keep the organization protected.
+The security recommendations provided in this library make it much harder for cyber attackers to gain access to your environment.
+Your front line of defense includes the people in your company who use your systems regularly.
+Your users need to be aware of how to work productively while maintaining a more secure environment.
+Training your front-line users in proper safeguarding and maintenance of the network plays a big part in your overall security strategy.
+We understand a little extra patience might be required, but it's worth the effort to help keep your organization protected.

 This information summarizes a number of security recommendations specific to end-users.
 The same tasks are covered in the course of the following missions, but it's helpful to be aware of it up-front.